 Who can enter?

-SEVEN is open to riders of all abilities, however a medium to high level of fitness will be required to complete all seven sectors in the allotted ten hours.
-The event is not suitable for road bikes.
+The full SEVEN course is open to all riders 18+ years of age, however a medium to high level of fitness will be required to complete all seven sectors in the allotted ten hours.
+The FIVE course is open to riders 14+ years, and the THREE course is open to riders 13+ years.
+The event is not suitable for road bikes, but e-MTBs are welcome (non-competitive).
 For riders from non MTB backgrounds we strongly recommend the use of caution on descents, as for every epic climb in the event there is a corresponding downhill.

 Enter with the intent to try and ride all seven sectors (SEVEN) or choose from an 85km/1700m option that takes in five sectors (FIVE) or a 50km/1100m option that takes in three sectors (THREE).
 There is also an option for people to sign up to be a part of our crew if you would like to be a part of the event, but don’t feel that you are up to riding.

-Rider registration is from 4pm to 7pm on the Friday before the event at the Melo Velo Event Village along Brockman Street, Nannup.
-A rider briefing will be held immediately after from 7pm to 7:30pm.
-We ask that all riders make the effort to register on Friday evening and attend the rider briefing.
+Rider registration is from 12pm to 5pm on Saturday May 14th at the Event Village at the Recreation Centre, Nannup.
+A rider briefing will be held immediately after from 5pm to 5:30pm.
+We ask that all riders endeavour to attend the rider briefing.

-The race starts on Brockman Street in Nannup at 7am sharp.
+The race starts at the Recreation Centre in Nannup at 7am sharp.
 We ask that all riders be on the start line by 6:45am for the pre-race briefing at 6:50am.
 All riders must be officially registered to start.
-Those who cannot make registration on Friday are asked to be at the registration desk at 6am on Saturday to collect race packs.
+Those who cannot make registration on Saturday are asked to be at the registration desk at 6am on Sunday to collect race packs.